 Cleveland’s Launcher XL Halo hybrids are designed for golfers seeking extra forgiveness and high launch.

-The Halo hybrid uses Cleveland’s new Launcher Cup Face technology, which adds more flex around the clubface’s perimeter for increased ball speed and forgiveness on off-center hits.
+The Halo hybrid uses Cleveland’s Launcher Cup Face technology, which adds more flex around the clubface’s perimeter for increased ball speed and forgiveness on off-center hits.

 While lower handicappers may prefer a lower, more penetrating ball flight, the high launch and forgiving nature of the Halo make it ideal for mid to high handicappers looking for an easy-to-hit, versatile option to replace their long irons.